Tserrof7/Tserrof7/README.md

 - 💞️ I’m looking to collaborate on anything that will teach me how to properly use these tools to advance my skills and further a career.
 - 📫 How to reach me forrest.margulies@gmail.com
 - ⚡ Fun fact: I have just recently completed my Data Analytics Certification through University of Oregon's online Data Analytics Bootcamp program!
 I'm very eager and excited now to further explore the world of data and see what more I can learn!
-Tserrof7/Tserrof7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
---->